aglabo/claude-idd-framework/CONTRIBUTING.md

 # 🤝 Contribution Guidelines
 <!-- textlint-disable ja-technical-writing/no-exclamation-question-mark -->

-Thank you for thinking about contributing to this project!
+Thank you for considering contributing to the claude-idd-framework project!
-We hope your ideas will help make this project even better.
+We hope your collaboration will help us build a better TypeScript logger library.

 <!-- textlint-enable -->

-## 🧰 How to use this template

-This `CONTRIBUTING.md` is a template for open source projects.
-When you use it for your own project, please:

-1. **Update repository information**
-   - Replace `atsushifx/.github` with your repository name.
-   - Update links and examples to match your project.

-2. **Check the tools**
-   - Make sure tools like `dprint` or `textlint` fit your project.

-3. **Confirm Code of Conduct**
-   - Check if your project has a `CODE_OF_CONDUCT.md` and fix links if needed.

-4. **Delete extra sections**
-   - Remove this guide and other comments before publishing.

-This guide is based on [GitHub Docs: Setting guidelines for repository contributors](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors).

 ## 📝 How to contribute

 ### 1. Report an Issue

-- Please use [Issues](https://github.com/atsushifx/.github/issues) to report bugs or suggest features.
+- Please use [Issues](https://github.com/aglabo/claude-idd-framework/issues) to report bugs or suggest features.
 - Add enough details (steps, expected behavior, actual behavior).
+- For questions or discussions, feel free to use [Discussions](https://github.com/aglabo/claude-idd-framework/discussions).

 ### 2. Submit a Pull Request